Car Design Sketching | Learn Pro Techniques Here!

 Our last 2 videos have been receiving a very positive response.
 I hope that they are helping everyone who has watched them.
 A couple of new students have signed up for the How to Draw Cars program recently.
 With this, I noticed a particular trend.

-What’s the Best Way to Do Car Design Sketches?
+What’s the Best Way Improve Your Car Design Sketching?

 When some of the students were sketching speed forms and trying to learn to draw from their shoulder, the weight of their lines, of the actual marks they were making on the paper were all the same.
 The thickness of the lines were not varied which is usually the result of drawing from your shoulder.